mongodb-labs/mongodb-aem-course/chapter1/README.md

 # Welcome to Chapter 1

-So its time to get ready for week 1 exercises, great!
+So its time to get ready for chapter 1 exercises.

 Let's get start with a brief overview of this handout:
-- You will find 2 folders
+- You will find the following folders:
--- AEM - contains all files required to set the AEM instances environment -- MongoDB - same has the above but for the MongoDB instances
+  - **AEM** - contains all files required to set the AEM instances environment
+  - **MongoDB** - same has the above but for the MongoDB instances
+  - **JCR** - environment setup to launch Apache Jackrabbit Oak standalone process
 - Each folder will boot different virtual machines so we can isolate the instances
 - If you are following the lesson videos you might find some variations from the video examples and the configuration that you will find on your environment (mostly differences on ip addresses)

-You will also find the baseline commands in this file
+You will also find all command helpers in this file

-## Week 1 folder
+## Chapter 1 folder

 ```sh
 > ls .